breconm/Cyber-Threat-Awareness-Tool/README.md

       ├── script.js          # Quiz, modal, and interactivity logic
       └── README.md

+## Roadmap / Future Enhancements

+- Add user authentication to save progress and scores

+- Introduce new threat types and categories

+- Expand with more interactive simulations

+- Backend integration to log and analyze user responses

+- Multi-language support

 ## License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute it with attribution.